 Development Period Security is due on or before the signing date of the PPA.
-A \$60 per kW deposit is required for intermittent resources, and a \$90 per kW deposit is required for baseload resources.
+A \$90 per kW deposit is required for baseload resources.
 If selected for the shortlist, Respondents must be prepared to post the Development Period Security on the date the PPA is signed.

 Delivery Term Security is required at COD.
-The Delivery Term Security is 5% of the expected total revenues over the term of the PPA.
+The Delivery Term Security is the higher of (a) 5% of the expected total revenues over the term of the PPA or (b) the Default Energy Price times expected Contract Quantity.
 The Development Period Security will roll over to help satisfy the Delivery Term Security.

 Credit support may be in the form of a Letter of Credit or cash.
-A pro forma Letter of Credit is contained within the RAM PPA.
+A pro forma Letter of Credit is contained within the BioRAM PPA.